icfpcontest2018/icfpcontest2018.github.io/lgtn/task-description.md

  * _bid_: the (unique) identifier (a positive integer)
  * _pos_: the position (a coordinate)
- * _seeds_: the set of identifiers available for fission
+ * _seeds_: the finite set of identifiers available for fission

 Furthermore, a system state is **well-formed** if it satisfies the following
 properties: